A photo of a server rack with many servers.

 where u.user_id=p.user_id and u.account_name = "christian"

-Example of three tables in a relational data model and an SQL query connecting some of them via keys.
+An example of three tables in a relational data model and an SQL query connecting some of them via keys.
 The data is normalized in that user and camera data is stored only once but associated with multiple photos.
 Note that the query only describes what should be returned, but not how the data is retrieved efficiently.

 In a document data model, data is stored in key-value pairs in collections, where values can be simple values (e.g., numbers, strings) or complex values such as nested object structures (JSON is commonly used).
 In most systems, structure is not enforced for values within one collection, providing flexibility.
 Data in a collection can be efficiently retrieved by the key.
 Often additional indexes support efficient lookup of values based on some parts of documents.
-Data in one-to-many or many-to-many relationships is typically not normalized in the document data model, but often stored redundantly – if not, a reference to a key in a different collection is stored as a field in the document.
+Data in one-to-many or many-to-many relationships is typically not normalized in the document data model, but often stored redundantly—if not, a reference to a key in a different collection is stored as a field in the document.
 When joins across multiple collections are needed, the developer typically calls the database multiple times to retrieve the objects from the relevant collections, rather than having the database infrastructure perform joins internally during a query.
-Databases implementing such document models are typically called NoSQL databases; examples include MongoDB, Redis, Apache Cassandra, Amazon DynamoDB, and CouchDB.
+Databases implementing such document models are typically called NoSQL databases; examples include MongoDB, Redis, Apache Cassandra, Amazon DynamoDB, and Apache CouchDB.

 {